Laparoscopic Sleeve Gastrectomy Surgery

 sleeve patients who failed to lose weight after the original surgery.

-patient had a vertical gastroplasty - still had all of her stomach but
+patient had a vertical gastroplasty and still retained most of her

-her stomach didn't work well at all (to put it mildly):
+Vicky's stomach didn't work well at all (to put it mildly) and she

 Gastrectomy is a combination of two Latin words: gastro,